Ty963/fakeStore/README.md

 This is a web store template with a whole load of dummy data, I'm going to be fetching from the fakestore api and using this data in my project

-Built with React, TypeScript, and Tailwind CSS.
+Built with React, TypeScript, Bootstrap and Tailwind CSS.

 ## TODO
-    Finish usecase tables in the docs folder
-    Finish wireframes in the docs folder
+    To be found in the TODO file in the docs folder
-    Implement a glassmorphism theme
-    Implement user context
-    Manage login and register processes and finish up the respective pages Implement a layout wrapper
-    Sketch wireframes in order to get a better idea of the UI once all lgoin/register actions have been hashed out Implement context for carts
-    Implement auto cart fetch on refresh
-    Implement auto login on refresh based on local storage Put theme in local storage and get it from there on refresh

 ### React:
 1. Implement user context